Does the idea of Euro trip sounds appealing to you?

 Check the application or a map for the list of stops all the way to your destination station.

-What if I can’t find my station on Eurail planner?
+What if I can’t find my station in Europe train planner?

 Usually, it should not be a problem to find the station in the application, but sometimes the station can be called differently from the city.